ProBT-PLUS/PPBD/README.md

 PPBD
 ====

-the painter program based on DOS,program with pascal
+A drawing board program with a command line interface, program with pascal